pyramation/Mathapedia/readme.md

 installing nodejs, npm, and mysql
 ---------------------------------

 These three installations vary from machine to machine.
-Use Google
+Your best bet is to use Google for this.

-pulling the repo down
+get the code
 ---------------------

     cd /var/www
     git clone https://github.com/pyramation/LaTeX2HTML5.git

-installing npm packages
+install node packages
 ---------------------

 these run globally (they are for the build and monitoring):